+Think about the way you scroll through your newsfeed on social media.
 Scroll, stop.
 Scroll, scroll, stop.
-We take in so much information so quickly, but how often does something really capture your attention?
+We take in so much information quickly, but how often does something really capture your attention?

 Fundraisers use stories to spark action.
-And the only way to do this is to support a personalized narrative with equally personal visual storytelling!
+And the only way to do this is to support a personalized narrative with equally personal visual storytelling.

 Every story has a character.
 And every character fits a certain archetype.